 Increased awareness and legal enforcement of the oil and gas industry’s environmental responsibility is creating a commensurate need for effective and efficient technologies that help the industry better clean the waste products their activities invariably generate.

-With co-operation from many of the world’s largest companies, governments and organizations that specialize in oil and gas waste disposal, we are moving their supply chains and contracts onto the blockchain.
 Using bespoke smart contract GUI’s that conform to the current layouts on our platform, OILSC will make this process more time and cost effective and move it closer to worldwide compliance and a cleaner world.

 Several major energy firms are already partnering on a new blockchain-based trading platform.
 BP, Shell and Statoil are backing the platform which represents the latest application of the tech to the energy space.
 The consortium of firms built around the platform also includes ING, ABN Amro and